Agentic Link Construction for Environment and Intent Aware 6G Communication: System model

 \subsection{Full-link Communication Simulation System}

 We consider a 3GPP-compliant physical-layer communication link\cite{b16}, as illustrated in Fig.~\ref{fig1}.
-The system consists of several functional modules, including channel coding, spreading, modulation, power control, resource allocation, channel estimation, equalization, and HARQ.
+The system consists of several functional modules, including channel coding, coding rate selection, modulation scheme, precoding, power control, channel estimation, and equalization.
 Each module adopts a specific strategy denoted as $c_i$, and the combination of all selected strategies forms a complete physical-layer transmission chain $\bm{a} = \{a_1, a_2, \ldots, a_n\}$.

 The end-to-end transmission process of the communication link can be abstractly modeled as:

 where $\bm{x}$ denotes the transmitted data, $\hat{\bm{x}}$ represents the recovered data at the receiver, and $\bm{H}$ is the CSI.